akashbhadouria/rick-morty-graphql/README.md

     		</React.StrictMode>
     );

-The Client is telling us, this is the endpoint and thus we want to make query to this endpoint, and the ApolloProvider which is wrapping your App, is taking the client as props and making that interpretation.
+The Client is telling us, this is the endpoint and thus we want to make a query to this endpoint, and the ApolloProvider which is wrapping your App, is taking the client as props and making that interpretation.

 ### Writing our first GraphQL Query